 Employee permit parking areas are now divided into three “zones” throughout the Downtown.
 The “zones” are colored white, red, and blue on the Employee Permit Parking Map for reference purposes.
 When purchasing a permit for Zone 2 (“red”) or Zone 3 (“blue”), it is required that your place of business or employment is in the immediate vicinity.
 All permit holders are eligible to park in Zone 1 (“white”).
 Please reference the permit parking map when determining your parking zone.
 Additionally, parking zones posted in the field on existing parking signs.

 Employee parking permit stickers shall be placed by affixing it to the inside windshield on the lower left-hand side (driver’s side).

 Danville Police Department510 La Gonda WayDanville, CA 94526

 Monday - Friday: 8:30 a.m. - 5:00 p.m.

 2017 Employee Parking Permit Program Info

 Employee Permit Parking Map

 Public Parking Map

-The Town of Danville commissioned a Downtown Parking Utilization Assessment Study (“Study”) to evaluate the current parking conditions in its downtown core and to identity and recommend any operational or policy changes to maximize parking availability to patrons.
-The findings of the Draft Study are based on field data and observations collected during August and October of 2015.
-The Draft Study compares the new data to information collected as a part of the 2009 Downtown Parking Assessment Study, and essentially is an update to the earlier study.
-Click here to view the assessment.
-To submit comments, email Andres Dillard at email@example.com.
+The Town of Danville commissioned a Downtown Parking Utilization Assessment Study to evaluate the current parking conditions in its downtown core and to identity and recommend any operational or policy changes to maximize parking availability to patrons.
+The findings of the Draft Study are based on field data and observations collected during August and October 2015 as well as March 2016.
+The Study compares the new data to information collected as a part of the 2009 Downtown Parking Assessment Study, and essentially is an update to the earlier study.